 For those interested in wildlife, the Tasman Peninsula is the ideal spot to visit.
 Boat cruises on the ocean almost guarantee visitors the opportunity to view whales, dolphins and Australian Fur Seals along with many different species of sea birds.
 The local national parks also provide opportunity to view Kangaroos, Wallabies, Quolls and Possums.

-For those wanting a close up experience, the Tasmanian Devil Unzoo shouldn’t be missed.
+If a close up experience is your thing, the Tasmanian Devil Unzoo shouldn’t be missed.
 This wildlife park at Taranna (10 minutes from Eaglehawk Pavilions) houses a remarkable Tasmanian Devil display and is conducting valuable research into the devil facial tumour disease.

 The waters of the Tasman Peninsula are as scenic below the surface as they are above.
 Divers travel from all over the world to experience the crystal clear, deep waters that showcase under-sea caves, kelp forests and remarkable plant and animal diversity.
 The local operator, Eaglehawk Dive Centre, is located close to Eaglehawk Pavilions and launches from the Pirates Bay Jetty.
 Eaglehawk Pavilions is the ideal location from which to stage your diving adventure.